Roizz-soul/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

-# Javascript Objects, Scopes and Closures
+# JavaScript -  Objects, Scopes and Closures
-Here I'll be learning all about javascript objects, scopes and closures and how to apply them
+Here I'll be learning more on Javascript syntax, and objects and how to create nore functions